Seremban: Cuisine

+Yee sang (魚生), an elaborate raw fish salad popularly served during Chinese New Year, is said to have been originated in Seremban, owing to the city's large Cantonese populace.
+Siew Pau (芙蓉烧包), another well known Serembanite Cantonese food, is a variation of the cha siu bao, which is baked instead of steamed.
+The buns are filled with barbecued meat, traditionally pork, and sometimes chicken as a halal alternative.

+Local desserts include air batu campur, which is shaved ice with brown sugar syrup and rose flavouring, corn, beans; and cendol.
+To date, the cendol in Seremban is touted to be better than renowned Teochew cendol of Penang.

 Sports

 Seremban currently serves as the home ground of Negeri Sembilan FC football team.
 The team is the state representative of Negeri Sembilan in the first tier Malaysia Super League.
 They play their home games in the 45,000 capacity Tuanku Abdul Rahman Stadium which is located in Paroi on the eastern outskirt of the city.